 The Indiana Breast Cancer Awareness SGR license plate was the brain-child of the late Nancy Jaynes, a Plymouth (IN) High School family and consumer sciences teacher.
 Nancy lost her battle with breast cancer in March of 2008.
 Her vision that the license plate be a traveling billboard and reminder about the importance of early detection of breast cancer is alive and making a difference to thousands of Hoosiers.

-For more information on the Indiana Breast Cancer Awareness Trust and the programs it funds, please visit www.BreastCancerPlate.org or call 866.724.2228.
+For more information or to make a donation to the Indiana Breast Cancer Awareness Trust, please visit their website at www.BreastCancerPlate.org or contact the Johnson County Health Department at 317-346-4365 and ask for information about Mammograms.